 We will appoint as justices, constables, sheriffs, or other officials, only men that know the law of the realm and are minded to keep it well.
-194

 This provision held out the promise of "honest and learned judges."
-195 To be sure, Clause 45 was short on specifics as to how the qualifications of candidates for judicial positions would be assessed.
-196 Moreover, there are differences of opinion about what the drafters intended. scholars have argued the barons meant "to secure the appointment of men well versed in legal science."
-Others have strongly disagreed, saving that all the barons wanted was "plain Englishmen with a rough-and-ready knowledge of insular usage, who would avoid arbitrary acts condemned by the law."199 Regardless of the merits of these contentions, it is easy to see that important questions had been raised relevant to the Rule of Law, even though the barons' immediate concerns were rooted not in lofty abstract principles but in resentment over the favoritism that had been shown by King John to particular individuals.
+To be sure, Clause 45 was short on specifics as to how the qualifications of candidates for judicial positions would be assessed.
+Moreover, there are differences of opinion about what the drafters intended.
+Some scholars have argued the barons meant "to secure the appointment of men well versed in legal science."198 Others have strongly disagreed, saying that all the barons wanted was "plain Englishmen with a rough-and-ready knowledge of insular usage, who would avoid arbitrary acts condemned by the law."
+Regardless of the merits of these contentions, it is easy to see that important questions had been raised relevant to the Rule of Law, even though the barons' immediate concerns were rooted not in lofty abstract principles but in resentment over the favoritism that had been shown by King John to particular individuals.
 Clause 45 was an important step on the road to the type of careful attention to the judicial qualifications, selection, and training that is so important to the modern Rule of Law.
-202 vs. CIETAC, 27 HASTINGS INT'L & COMP.
-L. REV. 535, 550 (2004) (footnotes omitted) ("Many articles have pointed out that the military background and the low competency of Chinese judges have prevented judges from being able to decide cases on their merits....
-New judges are required to pass a national exam, and former military judges are being phased out.").